tami-myor/AD-Score/README.md

  * Full prognosis model can be found in score_algorithm.py <br>
  * Questionnaire.py file is the questionnaire form of the model.
 Run this code to answer the questions and get an AD risk result per patient.

+## Background
+The rise in prevalence of atopic dermatitis has been correlated with numerous elements of the exposome, modern-day lifestyle, and familial history. <br>
+A prognostic atopic dermatitis clinical risk score can empower clinicians to diagnose AD earlier on or to educate caregivers on proven preventive modalities for atopic conditions.  <br>
+Atopic dermatitis can start at a very early age, thus we integrated ONLY prenatal predictors in our prognostic model. <br>
+We aimed to develop a clinical risk score to assess the risk of developing atopic dermatitis using a large and diverse cohort and easily-assessed risk factors. <br>

 ## Development - The score's computation

 The score was computed in 2 steps: <br>